Value Drifts: Tracing Value Alignment During LLM Post-Training: Evaluation Details

 \subsection{Evaluation Data}

 To measure value drifts, we derive our evaluation set, \vprism, from the PRISM dataset \citep{kirk2024prism}, which contains 8100 value-guided prompts collected by human annotators across 75 countries.
-We apply a three-stage filtering pipeline, following \citet{kirk2024prism} to ensure the final set of questions contains grammatically correct, natural, value-laden and topically diverse prompts.

-As some PRISM prompts are informal statements rather than well-formed questions, we use GPT-4o to minimally rephrase each prompt into a natural question format.
-For example, a prompt like \textit{``I think that abortion should be completely legal and free under any circumstances''} is rephrased to \textit{``Do you think abortion should be completely legal and free under any circumstances?''}.
+We apply a three-stage filtering pipeline, following \citet{kirk2024prism} to ensure the final set of questions contains grammatically correct, value-laden and topically diverse prompts.
+As some prompts are informal statements rather than well-formed questions, we use GPT-4o to minimally rephrase each prompt into a natural question format.

-We embed each rephrased question using \texttt{all-mpnet-base-v2} sentence transformer \citep{reimers2019sentence}, and reduce dimensionality to 20 using UMAP \citep{mcinnes2018umap} to enable efficient clustering.
-We then apply HDBScan \cite{campello2013density}, a density-based clustering algorithm that enables soft cluster assignments.
+Next, we embed each rephrased question using \texttt{all-mpnet-base-v2} sentence transformer \citep{reimers2019sentence}, and reduce dimensionality to 20 using UMAP \citep{mcinnes2018umap} to enable efficient clustering.
+We then apply HDBScan \citep{campello2013density}, a density-based clustering algorithm that enables soft cluster assignments.
 To interpret clusters, we extract salient n-grams via TF-IDF and use GPT-4o to assign descriptive names to each cluster.
 This process yields 22 semantic clusters, from which we manually select 11 categories exhibiting clear value pluralism, resulting in 3181 prompts.
+The list of final 11 categories is shown in \Cref{tab:value-mapping}.

 To ensure the final set reflects genuine value-guided questions, we filter the remaining prompts using GPT-4o with the instruction: \textit{``Does the given question reflect a value-based issue with multiple perspectives?
 Reply Yes/No.''}.
 We retain only questions classified as value-guided, and randomly select 50 questions from each category, resulting in a final evaluation set of 550 prompts.
-We present the final prompts in \Cref{tab:prism_data_categories}.